 What is the required standard?

 For entry at 11+ candidates will be expected to be at club or county level in their main sport and often offer a second sport (though this is not a prerequisite).
 The over-riding factor in whether a candidate receives an award will be whether they show exceptional athletic potential in their assessments.
 If you are in any doubt about suitability for an award please contact the Director of Sport; Ms Goldthorpe in advance email@example.com.
-An application form can be requested from the Admissions department.

 When do the trials take place?